adonismendozaperez/100DaysOfCode-2018/diary.md

 Today I continued learned about the Functional Programming session.

 ### R1D27
-tonight I was working with reducer to do data calculations, also with slice, sort and concat.
+Tonight I was working with reducer to do data calculations, also with slice, sort and concat.

+### R1D28
+tonight I was working with Combine an Array into a String Using the join Method, every Method, some Method and Currying and Partial Application.